5jt/dyalog-cookbook/manuscript/16_WindowsRegistry.md

 The class uses the Windows Scripting Host (WSH) [^wsh].
 It is available on all Windows systems although it can be switched off by group policies, something we have never seen in the wild.

 If you just want to read a certain value then this -- very small -- class might be sufficient.
-For examples, in order to read the aforementioned `maxws` value:
+For example, in order to read the aforementioned `maxws` value:

 ~~~
       #.WinRegSimple.Read 'HKCU\Software\Dyalog\Dyalog APL/W-64 16.0 Unicode\maxws'